 KALAMATA BASIL VINAIGRETTE

 1 tsp Dijon mustard

 1 tbsp finely chopped pitted kalamata olives (about 8 olives)

 Make the vinaigrette by combing the shallot through the basil in a glass measuring cup or small bowl and whisk the ingredients to combine.
 Slowly stream in the olive oil, whisking constantly to emulsify.
 Season with about 1/2 tsp salt and 1/2 tsp pepper, or to taste, and set aside or chill until ready to use.

 Preheat the oven to 425°.
-Toss the potatoes with 2 tbsp of olive oil, 1 tsp of salt and 1/2 tsp of pepper on a large rimmed sheet pan.
-Roast the potatoes on a middle rack in the oven 20 minutes, until starting to brown and become tender on the inside.
+Toss the potatoes with 2 tbsp of olive oil, 1 tsp of salt and 1/2 tsp of pepper on a large rimmed sheet pan lined with parchment.
+Roast the potatoes on a middle rack in the oven 20 to 25 minutes, until starting to brown and become tender on the inside.
 Remove the sheet pan from the oven and move the potatoes off to one side (still in a single layer).
 Lay the salmon in the center of the sheet pan- drizzle the top with some olive oil, the lemon juice, and season liberally with salt and pepper.
-Add the haricots verts around the salmon and toss them with a bit more olive oil, salt, and a few grinds of pepper.
-Place the sheet pan back in the oven to cook another 10-12 minutes, until the potatoes are crispy, the beans are tender, and the salmon is medium rare (flakes easily but still pink in the center).
+Add the haricots verts around the salmon and toss them with a bit more olive oil, salt and a few grinds of pepper.
+Place the sheet pan back in the oven to cook another 10-12 minutes, until the potatoes are crispy, the beans are tender, and the salmon is cooked through to your liking.
 Remove the pan to cool slightly.